dschnare/jekyll-tools/README.md

 # Documentation

-## JSBuild
+## jsbuild

-This plugin will combine JavaScript files and optionally compile the combined file.
+This tool will combine JavaScript files and optionally compile the combined file.
 Compilation is determined by hooks specified in the `_config.yml` file.
 If there is no `compile` hook then no compilation occurs.

-This plugin comes with example hooks at `_plugins/tools/hooks/jsbuild.hook`.
+This tool comes with example hooks at `_plugins/tools/hooks/jsbuild.hook`.
 The extension of this file is `.hook` so Jekyll does not load it as a Ruby file.
 Any extension can be used for hook files.

-The config mapping `jsbuild` must be present in `_config.yml` for this plugin to run.
+The config mapping `jsbuild` must be present in `_config.yml` for this tool to run.

 ### Template Data